Skip to main content

 Initial Drift Online Game Cover

-Initial Drift Online is a multiplayer racing game.
+Initial Drift Online is a multiplayer open world racing game with a anime theme.
 It was developed by RewindApp and was released on March 30, 2023.
-It received positive reviews from players.
+It received neutral reviews from players.

 Skip User Reviews